#DRStart#

 Your Company has adopted a policy for Prevention, Prohibition and

-review, as stipulated under Regulation 34 of SEBI (Listing Obligations and Disclosure
+As per SEBI (Listing Obligations and Disclosure Requirements)

 CODE OF CONDUCT